 Some side effects that can be experienced when combining Gabapentin and Naproxen 500mg tablets.

 - Difficulty speaking

 Mixing Naprosyn And Acetaminophen

-While both Naproxen and Acetaminophen are used to relieve pain, they work in different ways and have overlapping side effects.
-However, for most people, the concomitant use of these medicines is generally safe for use and patients are less likely to experience any interaction.
-In fact, alternating the intake of both drugs together can help reduce pain faster, however, patients should not take Naproxen or Acetaminophen for 10 days in a row.
+While both Naproxen and Acetaminophen are used to relieve pain, they work differently and have overlapping side effects.
+However, for most people, the concomitant use of these medicines is generally safe for use, and patients are less likely to experience any interaction.
+In fact, alternating the intake of both drugs together can help reduce pain faster; however, patients should not take Naproxen or Acetaminophen for 10 days in a row.

 - Stomach pain

 - Loss of appetite